 It is uncertain exactly how moa looked.
 It is thought they were similar to emus, with a domed back.
 They had three front-facing toes on each foot and a small toe at the back.
 Their feathers were rough and furry.

 Female moa were usually larger than males.
 The largest were female giant moa, at about 2 metres tall and weighing over 250 kilograms.
-Some moa, such as Mantell’s and coastal moa, were smaller than a turkey.
+Some moa, such as Mantell’s moa, and males of northern populations of stout-legged moa, were smaller than a turkey.

 When moa bones were first announced by European scientists in 1840, it sparked international interest.
 Once the largest bird to have existed, moa briefly become a national symbol, and New Zealand was called ‘the land of the moa’.